MoticorpIT/cakesbysaray/README.md

 		- If you're thinking of using the folder sync feature of your FTP client, it isn't recommended, but if you do it anyway, do so with extreme caution and don't come to me when its broke.
 This site doesn't take long to backup, might be worth it.

 - __Check live site__

 	Before you call it good, varify your changes have been applied, but more importantly _**make sure the site still appears and functions as it did before you made updates**_

+- __Push your changes__

+	Now that you've made your changes.
+Push your local files to the repo so it stays up to date.
+I'm not going through the steps to do that here, I assume you have that process down.